 Don’t assume your existing energy provider is offering you the best deal available.
 It’s worth looking at government price comparison web sites to check which provider is offering the best rates.
 You can use this as a negotiating point with your existing supplier, or you can just switch to save money.

-If you live in the Australian Capital Territory, New South Wales, South Australia, south east Queensland or Tasmania, you can compare electricity and gas offers on energymadeeasy.gov.au.
+If you live in the ACT, NSW, South Australia, south-east Queensland or Tasmania, you can compare electricity and gas offers on energymadeeasy.gov.au.
 If you live in Victoria, visit compare.energy.vic.gov.au.

 7. Try to include some active transport choices